ivanl86/broken_code/csci_240/exam_2/notes.md

 }
 ## Level-order Traversal
 - process the root
-- process nodes one level at at time (visiting nodes in each level from left to right)
+- process nodes one level at a time (visiting nodes in each level from left to right)
 - call in the queue
 ## Find out how each traversal work